HassanAliMAli/you-trend/README.md

 ### YouTube API Key
 1. Visit [Google Cloud Console](https://console.cloud.google.com/)
-2. Create a new project
+2. Create a new project or select an existing one.
-3. Enable YouTube Data API v3
+3. Enable the "YouTube Data API v3" for your project.
-4. Create API credentials
+4. Go to "Credentials" and create an API key.
+5. **Important**: Create a file named `.env` in the root directory of this project.
-5. Add the API key to your `.env` file in the `server` directory and configure it as a Heroku config var.
+6. Add your API key to the `.env` file in the following format:
+   `YOUTUBE_API_KEY=YOUR_GENERATED_API_KEY`
+7. For deployed environments like Heroku, set `YOUTUBE_API_KEY` as a config var.

 ### Deployment
 - The entire application (React frontend and FastAPI backend) is deployed to Heroku.